 needed to successfully implement and optimize the change initiatives of

 The Library contains 10-e-Tutorials covering the 10

-basics of LEAN Manufacturing with a total
+basics of Best-in-Class Lean Manufacturing with a total

 delivered via Internet in both .pdf and .ppt downloads

 Strategic planning is a business process that many companies employ to identify their critical success targets that set the course for future growth and profits.